 By spending $25,000 in card purchases each card anniversary year, you’ll earn 75,000 miles total–50,000 base miles plus 25,000 bonus miles–worth $750 in travel statement credits.

-Even if you only earn the first 15,000 loyalty miles, this bonus cancels out the $150 annual fee when you redeem your miles as a travel statement credit.
+Even if you only earn the first 15,000 loyalty miles, this bonus cancels out the $150 annual fee (waived the first year) when you redeem your miles as a travel statement credit.